kube-HPC/kube-HPC.github.io/site/learn/IntroductionV2.md

     ```
   - There are three ways to deploy your algorithms:
     ![AlgUpload](/../img/101/Alg-upload.gif)
-    - Via version control ( github/gitlab)
+    - HKube can build your docker automatically via a **Package** or a **Repository** - github/gitlab.
+    - In order to add algorithm manually to HKube, you need to wrap your algorithm with HKube.
+HKube already has a wrappers for `python`,`javaScript`, and `java`.
-    - Via a pre-built docker image.
+    - Via a pre-built docker image(Connected to the previous point(?)).
     - Via a packaged file - You must pack your algorithm using
     ```Console
     $ tar -zcvf MyAlgo.tar.gz *